16 -Destiny Found On the Path of Fear and Trust

 “Contact right!”
 Rhys didn’t think; he reacted.
 Training took over, muscles moving with a precision honed by repetition and necessity.
 He cleared the corner in three strides, rifle raised and eyes scanning for threats.

 And then he saw him.
 In the narrow alley between buildings, half-obscured by smoke.
 British kits, but not Rhys’s unit.
-The calm stance that didn’t quite match the surrounding chaos; a split along his cheekbone that had bled and dried in a dark line down to his jaw.
+The calm stance that didn’t quite match the surrounding chaos; a split along his cheekbone that had bled and dried in a dark line down to his lip.

 His rifle was slung across his back, his hands were on a kid—couldn’t be more than nineteen, local national, wearing a mix of civilian clothes and borrowed tactical gear.
 The kid’s face was grey beneath the dirt, his breathing rapid and shallow.
 His shirt soaked with blood on the left, the stain growing dark, expansive, and rapid.